It’s easy to want to avoid dealing with taxes.

 Make sure you get an actual prescription from your doctor which states precisely why a hot tub or spa is necessary in treating your condition.
 You may be prescribed hydrotherapy or exercise routines in the water, but the IRS needs more than that to convince them the spa won’t be primarily used for recreational purposes.

-For example, this Q&A on Intuit’s tax preparation site mentions a man who had osteoarthritis, and was prescribed pool exercises to alleviate his symptoms.
+For example, this Q&A on Intuit’s tax preparation site mentions a man who had medical issues, and was prescribed pool exercises to alleviate his symptoms.
 The only way this patient was able to get a tax deduction was by building a lap pool indoors, and by including very specific equipment that deemed it medically necessary, like a special access ladder and hydrotherapy system.

 You must also talk to your tax accountant or preparer.
 They will have a better idea on how to deal with your hot tub or spa needs on your taxes, and whether or not your particular state will have available deductions along with those from the federal government.
 You can also reference Publication 502 by the IRS to help you understand more of what they consider a legitimate medical deduction.